vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/032/02_yaH_sRbindamanarshaniM.md

 title = "02"

 +++
-Ge takes ánarśanim and ahīśúvam as PNs, in addition to sṛ́bindum and the familiar píprum.
+Geldner takes ánarśanim and ahīśúvam as PNs, in addition to sṛ́bindum and the familiar píprum.
 Mayrhofer (2003, Personennamen) is uncertain about ánarśani-.

 Scar (538-39) tr. all as PNs as well, but discusses the possible interpretations of ahīśū́-.
 On the basis of the parallel he cites in IV.16.13 píprum mṛ́gayaṃ śūśuvā́ṃsam “Pipru Mrgaya, ̥ swollen with power,” with the pf. part. to √śū, I prefer to take ahīśū́- as a meaningful epithet.
 The question is then what the first member ahī- represents.